HealthIntersections/fhir-playground/README.md

-# Tooling IG
+# FHIR Playground

-Source for the tooling extensions documentation
+A place to develop ideas for the FHIR community